 Apple's OS X operating system has an integrated filesystem-level WebDAV client.
 From the Finder, select the Connect to Server item from the Go menu.
-Enter a WebDAV URL, and it appears as a disk on the desktop, just like any other mounted volume.2.
+Enter a WebDAV URL, and it appears as a disk on the desktop, just like any other mounted volume.
+You can also mount a WebDAV share from the Darwin terminal by using the webdav filesystem type with the mount command: